rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  play God through vain attempts at controlling money.
- But this also means, for Bitcoin to be true, it must succed as *energy money*, the catalyst to advance civilization.
+ But this also means, for Bitcoin to be true, it must succeed as *energy money*, the catalyst to advance our civilization.

 All Bitcoin would have to do is work.
  Every day that it works is a day that it has